- If you make mistakes in preparing refrigerated dough for your pizza, your oven tender will develop a needless attraction to the bubble popper.

-Q I keep having problems with bubbles in my refrigerated dough.
+Q: I keep having problems with bubbles in my refrigerated dough.
 What am I doing wrong?

-A Preparing refrigerated dough for use is a crucial step in the pizza making process.
+A: Preparing refrigerated dough for use is a crucial step in the pizza making process.
 If it’s done wrong, your oven tender will develop a needless attraction to the bubble popper.
 After your dough has been stored in the cooler or retarder for 18 hours or more, it will have cooled down to about the temperature of the cooler’s interior.
 Once you remove the dough from the cooler, if you take it directly to the make table and then put it in the oven, the dough will exhibit a pronounced tendency to bubble up during baking.

 What’s the solution?
 Once you bring the dough out of the cooler, keep it covered to prevent drying and let it temper at room temperature for upwards of 2½ hours or until the dough ball temperature reaches 50°F. Then you can take it to the make table for baking, and its propensity to bubble will be greatly reduced or even eliminated.
-Once the dough has reached the point where it can be opened easily and bakes without bubbling, it’s typically good for use over the next three hours.
+Once the dough has reached the point where it can be opened easily and baked without bubbling, it’s typically good for use over the next three hours.
 Any dough not used within this window of time can be preopened, placed onto screens and stored on a wire tree rack in the cooler for use later in the day.
 (Make sure to cover these pizza skins after about 30 minutes in the cooler to prevent excessive drying.)